 Network administrators often use DPI as a security tool to detect and intercept viruses and other types of malicious traffic.
 However, they can also use it for disreputable activities, such as eavesdropping.

 Deep Packet Inspection is also used to streamline the flow of network traffic.
-A message that is, for example, flagged as high priority can be sent to its destination before low-priority packets or messages.
+A message that is, for example, flagged as a high priority can be sent to its destination before low-priority packets or messages.
 DPI can also be used to improve network performance by throttling data transfer, thereby preventing peer-to-peer abuse.

 DPI has sparked concern among proponents of Net Neutrality and privacy advocates, as it is possible to identify both the recipient and originator from content enclosing specific packets.